aecelaya/aecelaya.github.io/README.md

 # Adrian's Personal Website

 This is the repository where I host my personal website from.
-This website was built using the Strata template by HTML5 UP.
+This website was built using the Read Only template by HTML5 UP.
 Feel free to use this code for your own website!

 ## More about this template
-Strata by HTML5 UP
+Read Only by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)